jon-harper/OmniBox/docs/printing.md

 - Supports must be on for the main body.
 - The base may be printed without supports.
 - Support blockers are recommended for all zip tie anchors and fastener holes.

+### General Tips

+- For large parts (e.g., the rear main body) use a brim, adhesive, or both.
+- Cantilever bed printers (where the bed is supported by a single Z stepper; e.g., Ender 5 Pro) should move heavier prints to the supported side of the bed.
+- If printing in a drafty room, consider a partial enclosure to help layer adhesion.
+- Long lids will fit on 220x220mm beds if printed without a skirt or brim.

 ## Printed Component Checklist